awslabs/aws-encryption-sdk-specification/framework/test-vectors/README.md

 language to handle the test vectors anyway and this framework lets us define a consistent way of handling those test vectors while remaining simple to process.

-Additionally using Dafny we can lower this overhead.
+Additionally, using Dafny can lower this overhead.
 The challenge now is to compose the proper level of reusability.
 The MPL is the base library for many encryption clients and there may be some work to be able to reuse parts of these test vectors